-In order to expedite the review, the DRA technical reviewer must confirm that the licensee has a technically acceptable PRA model in order to leverage its PRA models to perform quantitative risk assessments to support using this process.
-To do so, the DRA technical reviewer will confirm each of the following conditions apply:
+In order to expedite the review, the DRA technical reviewer should confirm that the licensee has a technically acceptable PRA model in order to leverage its PRA models to perform quantitative risk assessments in support of this process.
+To do so, the DRA technical reviewer should confirm each of the following conditions apply:

-- The issue is completely within the scope of the licensee's PRA model or can be bounded using surrogates. - The licensee has implemented risk-informed initiative TSTF-505 or TSTF-425 and has completed all associated license conditions. - The licensee's PRA model was found acceptable to support a TSTF-505 or TSTF-425 license amendment by the NRC. - If the RIPE submittal relies on a TSTF-425 license amendment to demonstrate PRA acceptability, the technical reviewer must review the following additional information: - PRA model changes and peer review history since implementation of TSTF-425. - Independent assessment reviews. - All open F&Os. - Key assumptions and sources of uncertainty. - o External hazard applicability, including - Discussion of non-applicable external hazards. - Discussion of applicable external hazards, including the previously NRC-approved application that reviewed the PRA model for the applicable external hazard, and any changes, peer reviews, and open F&O discussions for that model.
+- The issue is completely within the scope of the licensee's PRA model or can be bounded using surrogates and is within the scope of the portion(s) of the PRA model that was found acceptable by the NRC. - The licensee has implemented risk-informed initiative TSTF-505 or TSTF-425 and has completed all associated license conditions. - The licensee's PRA model was found acceptable to support a TSTF-505 or TSTF-425 license amendment by the NRC. - If the RIPE submittal relies on a TSTF-425 license amendment to demonstrate PRA acceptability, the DRA technical reviewer should review the following additional information: - PRA model changes and peer review history since implementation of TSTF-425. - o Independent assessment reviews. - All open F&Os. - Key assumptions and sources of uncertainty. - External hazard applicability, including - Discussion of non-applicable external hazards. - Discussion of applicable external hazards, including the previously NRC-approved application that reviewed the PRA model for the applicable external hazards, and any changes, peer reviews, and open F&O discussions for that model.